 Mary Anning’s fossil discoveries caused major controversy as they challenged the belief that the world had been created as described in the Bible.
 If God’s creation was perfection, how come these creatures no longer existed, so must have been imperfect?
 Those who had faith in Genesis as literal history required every species ever created to be alive still.
 They also believed that everything had been made within a week.
 Why were different types of fossils found in different layers of rocks, evidence that the animals had existed during different eras?

-The spectacular marine reptiles that she unearthed provided the evidence for extinction, shaking the scientific community into looking at different explanations for changes in the natural world.
-This indirectly lead Darwin into his insights which culminated in his publication The Origin of Species in 1859.
+The spectacular marine reptiles that she unearthed provided evidence for extinction.
+This helped shake the scientific community into looking at different explanations for changes in the natural world.
+This indirectly lead Charles Darwin into his insights which culminated in his publication The Origin of Species in 1859.
+Darwin referred to her in his writings as the carpenter’s daughter, who deservedly “won a name for herself”.

 In the last few years of her life, Mary became increasingly sick, suffering from breast cancer.
 She began taking laudanum for the pain and local people mistook the effects of the drug for drunkenness.
 When the Geological Society’s members learned of her plight, they started a fund that paid for her treatment.
 In 1846 they made her an honorary member of the society.
 She died in 1847.
 A eulogy was read at a society meeting and they published her obituary.